 TU Vienna 120kW: chemical looping combustion

 ECN (Netherlands): sorbent-enhanced water gas shift (SEWGS) pilot plant

 This network builds upon four preceding international workshops on in-situ CO2 removal, ISCR.
 The fourth and last meeting of the ISCR series was held at Imperial College, London, in July 2008.
 Click here for presentations from the meeting.

 For details of the network meetings and past presentations, please login to the members area.

 IEAGHG plans to hold the next High Temperature Solid Looping Cycles Meeting in 2017 in Lulea in Sweden.
-More details will be available in due course.
+For more details, please log in to the members area

 Membership of this network is open to countries and industries actively engaged in practical research on CO2 capture, or seeking ways to promote such activities.